 You can find the content standards for each subject at each grade level on the Web site of the California Department of Education (CDE).

 SCHOOL EXPENDITURES

-Juan Cabrillo Elementary School received funds for state and federally funded special projects including English Learners, Peer Assistance Review, the library, the School Improvement Program, special education, and Title I.
+Juan de Anza Elementary School received funds for state and federally funded special projects such as Gifted and Talented Education, English Learners, Peer Assistance Review, School Improvement Program, and special education.

 Spending per Student (2006-2007)